pieter-degroote/UltimateKEYS-testing/README.md

 See the folder **`autohotkey-v2.0-alpha`** for experimental support.

-## Overlay scripts for United States-International keyboard layout&nbsp;:
+## Overlay scripts for US-International keyboard layout&nbsp;:

 See the folder **`autohotkey-kbdusx`** for the overlay scripts for “United States-International”.